owncloud-archive/documentation/admin_manual/enterprise/classification_and_policy_enforcement.rst

 Documents with the associated classification level:

-- Can't be shared via link (*public link on single files and folders containing classified files*); and
+- Can't be shared via link (*public links on single files and folders containing classified files*); and
 - Can't be moved to a publicly shared folder.

 In all cases the user will see an error message containing the reasoning and the respective file(s):